 Once a busy herring port, Wick is one of northern Scotland's largest towns.
 Several main roads converge here, so you're likely to come across it sooner or later if you're exploring the region.
 This is an ideal destination for a rainy day, with plenty of indoor attractions.
-Whisky lovers will be drawn to Scotland's northernmost (mainland) distillery, an easy walk south from the town centre.
+Whisky lovers will be drawn to one of Scotland's northernmost mainland distilleries, an easy walk south from the town centre.
 If history's your thing (and even if it isn't), don't miss the deceptively large museum, tucked down a slightly unlikely side street towards the town's harbour.
 Speaking of unlikely streets, Wick is home to the world's shortest street: Ebenezer Place has been officially measured at just 2.06 metres long!
 There are also two under-appreciated local castles nearby, one walkable from the centre.

 |[Warehouse at Pulteney Distillery]|